rkks/rkks.github.io/kernel.md

 Features are FCoE support for Fabric Extender, FEX Active-Active, vPC/MLAG, Phy-Port vPC, and FabricPath.
 Also delivers Linux *[LXC container based NXOS ISSU](https://blogs.cisco.com/datacenter/data-center-high-availability-redefined)* support for network services, KLMs on N9K ToR switches.

-- Develops innovative feature for system-wide runtime debug trace logging without affecting performance.
+- Develops new feature for system-wide runtime debug tracing without affecting performance using ftrace.
 - Ravi is **invited for presenting it to NXOS Architecture Forum** and feature is used on all product lines.

 2012 - 2014